BDC Hamburger Icon

 Who needs a stock purchase agreement?

-Financial regulations state that, for any stock transaction, both parties must give written consent.
-If you’re preparing to sell stocks in your company, you’ll want to have a stock purchase agreement template readily available that you can easily modify to reflect the terms of the sale and the buyer’s information.
+Financial regulations require both parties to give written consent for any stock transaction.
+If you’re preparing to sell stock in your company, you’ll want to have a stock purchase agreement template readily available that you can easily modify to reflect the terms of the sale and the buyer’s information.

-Before you create the stock purchase agreement, you must take several crucial steps.
+Before you create the stock purchase agreement, you must take several essential steps.

-To know how much to sell your shares for, you must know your company’s value.
-There are several ways for you and your finance team to value your business.
-One common way to calculate its value is by taking its net profits and using a multiple, usually between two and 10, depending on the business’s projected growth rate.
+You and your finance team must know your company’s value to determine share prices.
+There are several ways to value your business.
+One common method is to take its net profits and apply a multiple, usually between two and 10, depending on the business’s projected growth rate.

-Your valuation will hinge on several factors outside of EBITDA (earnings before interest, taxes, depreciation and amortization), including recurring revenue and revenue growth in the past year.
+Your valuation will hinge on several factors beyond EBITDA (earnings before interest, taxes, depreciation and amortization), including recurring revenue and revenue growth in the past year.
+Kris Reddaway, managing director at Citizens Private Wealth, noted that you should also account for goodwill, growth potential and industry benchmarks to avoid undervaluation.

 Did You Know?Did you know

-Other factors that affect valuation include key employee turnover, competitive advantages, profit, growth opportunities, barriers to entry and the strength of your management team.
+Other factors that affect valuation include key employee turnover, competitive advantages, barriers to entry and the strength of your management team.

-Present your company valuation to the business investor as part of your business plan, and explain how you got to this number.
-When presenting to the investor, ensure they understand every aspect of the valuation.
+After finding investors, you’ll need to show them your company valuation and explain how you arrived at this number.
+It’s crucial to ensure they understand every aspect of the valuation.

-The business owner and investor must agree with the valuation.
-If the investor doesn’t agree with the valuation, a stock purchase won’t happen.
+The business owner and the investor must agree on the valuation.
+If the investor doesn’t agree, a stock purchase won’t happen.

-Based on your valuation and the percentage of company equity you’re willing to give up, you will come up with two numbers:
+Based on your valuation and the percentage of company equity you’re willing to give up, you’ll have two numbers:

 • What the investor gets for that amount